linode/apl-docs/docs/get-started/install-with-dns.md

 sidebar_label: Install with DNS
 ---

+Installing Otomi with DNS unlocks Otomi's full potential and is strongly advised.

+Her you will find detailed instructions on how to install Otomi with DNS using:

+- AWS Route53
+- Civo DNS

+We will add instructions for Azure public DNS and Google DNS soon.

 ## Route53

-Follow the following steps to install Otomi with DNS using AWS Route53.
+Follow these steps to install Otomi with DNS using AWS Route53.

 1. Register a domain and retrieve the Hosted zone ID
 2. Create a `dns-policy.json` file for the policy and add the Zone ID: